MeijisIrlnd/MeijisIrlnd.github.io/_posts/2023-04-24-Aetherborne.markdown

 So STFTs right?
 Whats up with that?
 Aren't they just slightly more annoying to think about ways of splitting a signal into sines and cosines, a kind of <i>extra</i> version of a regular fft?
 That you unfortunately have to use for real time applications??
 <br>
 Well yeah, and straight up I had such a horrible time trying to implement my own that I nabbed Geraint's implementation from his SignalsmithDSP library, threw it all into a single header, and rolled with that instead.
-The other (and in my opinion much radder) thing about STFTs is that you can think of them as not just sines/cosines, but as a <b>filter bank</b> of `fftSize / 2` bandpass filters, all running at a sample rate of `hopSize`.All of a sudden you're into a world of <b>bands</b> instead of a world of boring regular floating point samples, and you can pretty much apply any processing there you want, with the caveat of everything now needing to be a complex number for any maths you may need to do.
+The other (and in my opinion much radder) thing about STFTs is that you can think of them as not just sines/cosines, but as a <b>filter bank</b> of $fftSize / 2$ bandpass filters, all running at a sample rate of $hopSize$.
+All of a sudden you're into a world of <b>bands</b> instead of a world of boring regular floating point samples, and you can pretty much apply any processing there you want, with the caveat of everything now needing to be a complex number for any maths you may need to do.
 <br>
 <br>